Video shows terrified passengers fleeing Miami plane crash blaze

 “Fire crews have placed the fire under control and are mitigating fuel spillage,” Miami-Dade Fire Rescue said on Twitter on Tuesday.

-Video of the scene showed emergency crews spraying the flaming plane with fire-fighting foam.
+Videos of the scene showed emergency crews spraying the flaming plane with fire-fighting foam.

 Some flights were delayed as a result of the crash, and officials said travelers should consult their individual airlines for more information.